-Stephen Hawking may be one of the world's most famous physicists, but he's also a loving dad, with three children born between 1967 and 1979.
+Stephen Hawking was one of the world's most famous physicists, but he was also a loving dad, with three children born between 1967 and 1979.

-One of those kids, 36-year-old Tim Hawking, recently reminisced in a BBC documentary about his father's fight with motor neurone disease (amyotrophic lateral sclerosis), which slowly robbed him of his ability to verbally communicate.
+One of those kids, Tim Hawking reminisced in a 2015 BBC documentary about his father's fight with amyotrophic lateral sclerosis (ALS) which slowly robbed him of his ability to verbally communicate.
+The elder Hawking passed away March 14, 2018 at the age of 76.

 "My dad was able to speak with his own, natural voice for those first years, but it was incredibly difficult to understand what he was saying — particularly for me at such a young age," Tim told BBC host Dara O’Briain.
 "As a 3-year-old, I had no understanding of what he was saying.
 I didn’t really have any communication with him for the first five years of my life."